Rotorsoft/chatbot/README.md

   sms: 'optional sms string to deliver',
   transfer: 'optional string to transfer the conversation',
   asked: 'how many times this question has been asked',
-  ending: 'true when flow is ending - last statement',
   timeout: 'timeout to control retries',
 }